-Bella Hadid Linked To Rapper Kyle Post-Coachella
+Bella Hadid Linked To Rapper Kyle Post-Coachella, Reports ‘Page Six’

 — Page Six (@PageSix) April 24, 2018

 The news of Bella Hadid’s flirty festival behavior comes shortly after she denied reports that she was caught kissing her ex-boyfriend The Weeknd after he headlined the main Coachella stage.
 According to Teen Vogue, Bella denounced an E!
 News report that claimed she had been spotted smooching The Weeknd after his headlining gig at the high-profile music festival.
-Bella took to the comments of E’!’s Instagram post to set the record straight about the false lip lock, telling followers, point blank: “It wasn’t me.”
+Bella took to the comments of E!’s Instagram post to set the record straight about the false lip lock, telling followers point blank, “It wasn’t me.”

 Bella Hadid Shut Down Reports She Was Kissing The Weeknd at Coachella With 3 Words https://t.co/vwA6d9UlAc pic.twitter.com/Wxdviq6d6w